hendriknielaender/double-trouble/data/blog/product_engineers.md

 shared in company meetings.
 If we take this seriously and dont disregard this as a general sentiment, this has meaningful impact on our day-to-day work.

-But when even MVPs take endless quarters, are we even putting ourselves in a position to follow this advice?
+This advices motivates to create small MVPs.
+If MVPs take ages, we are no longer in a position to follow this advice.
 Agile is supposed to help us here and it urges us to think in terms of incremental releases over big deadlines.
 Actual MVPs over 100% completion.
 In the reality, even agile planning often looks quite different.

-> When you leave an MVP to product, you can count on the engineers to take years

 Defining an MVP is a true struggle.
 Really we are just _planning_(!) the first version of the product, but not following the strategy to test and rollout products early.